-On this version of the Mobile DDR SDRAM, a temperature sensor is implemented for automatic control of the self refresh oscillator.
-Programming of the TCSR bits will have no effect on the device.
+On this version of the Mobile SDR SDRAM, a temperature sensor is implemented for automatic control of the self refresh oscillator on the device.
+Therefore, it is recommended not to program or use the temperature-compensated self refresh control bits in the extended mode register.

+Programming of the TCSR bits has no effect on the device.
 The self refresh oscillator will continue refresh at the factory programmed optimal rate for the device temperature.